ampproject/amphtml/extensions/amp-audio/amp-audio.md

 ## Behavior

 The `amp-audio` component loads the audio resource specified by its `src` attribute at a time determined by the runtime.
 It can be controlled in much the same way as a standard HTML5 `audio` tag.
-Like all embedded external resources in an AMP file, the audio is "lazily" loaded, only when the `amp-audio` element is in or near the viewport.
+Like all embedded external resources in an AMP file, the audio is "lazily" loaded, only when the `amp-audio` element is in or near the viewport

-The `amp-audio` component HTML accepts up to three unique types of HTML nodes as children - `source` tags, a placeholder for before the audio starts, and a fallback if the browser doesn’t support HTML5 audio.
+The `amp-audio` component accepts up to three unique types of HTML nodes as children:

-`source` tag children can be used in the same way as the standard `audio` tag, to specify different source files to play.
+- `source` tags: Just like in the HTML `<audio>` tag, you can add `<source>` tag children to specify different source media files to play.

-One or zero immediate child nodes can have the `placeholder` attribute.
+-  a placeholder for before the audio starts: One or zero immediate child nodes can have the `placeholder` attribute.
 If present, this node and its children form a placeholder that will display instead of the audio.
 A click or tap anywhere inside of the `amp-audio` container will replace the placeholder with the audio itself.

-One or zero immediate child nodes can have the `fallback` attribute.
-If present, this node and its children form the content that will be displayed if HTML5 audio is not supported on the user’s browser.
+-  a fallback if the browser doesn’t support HTML5 audio: One or zero immediate child nodes can have the `fallback` attribute.
+If present, this node and its children form the content that displays if HTML5 audio is not supported on the user’s browser.

 For example:
 ```html